yuebusao/jfinal_cms/README.md

 }
 ```

-I originally wanted to overwrite the `jsp` file, because I saw someone doing this when looking at `issues`.
+I originally wanted to overwrite the `jsp` file, because I saw someone doing this [there](https://github.com/jflyfox/jfinal_cms/issues/58).
 However, my local test found that `login.jsp` cannot be triggered (I don’t know if it is a local problem).
 It seems to be intercepted by `url-pattern:/*`.
 I have not tested remotely.
 If `login.jsp can be triggered, `That's a good idea.

 ```xml
 	<welcome-file-list>